 - No concrete materials shall be cleaned into the street or kerb and watertable, and no cement slurry or other materials to be allowed to enter a Stormwater Entry Pit (stormwater system). - On completion of concrete works the street is to be thoroughly cleaned of all cement and other materials or rubbish associated with the works. - In heavily trafficked streets, vehicles associated with concrete works shall NOT be driven to or from the site in peak traffic hours 8 to 9am and 3-4pm.
-Prior to the commencement of any works the Signs
+Prior to the commencement of any works the Council will confirm whether the street the subject of this permit is heavily trafficked.